-The burner is provided with a junction box on the burner and free standing control panel as standard.
-An integral control panel is provided as an option.
+The burner is provided with a control panel or an optional junction box and free standing control panel.
 The unit specific wiring diagram shows the wiring details of all these components, including the interconnecting wiring that may be required in the field.
 The motor starters for the oil pump and air compressor (if provided) are also included inside the control panel.